Papaya - Carica papaya

 Varieties

 There are numerous varieties of papaya.
 However, very few are available to most urban residents because of the seeds are not commonly for sale in small amounts.
-Important varieties in the U.S. include 'Red Lady', 'Maradol', and various Solo-types.
+Important varieties in the U.S. include 'Red Lady', 'Maradol', 'Tainung No. 1' and various Solo-types.
 1

 Papaya Collection, USDA Agricultural Research Service